brunny-eth/personal-website-project/blog.md

 <h2>Blog</h2>

 <div class="page-intro">
   <p>This is a collection of some of my personal and professional writing.
-Some of the topics I've written about: technology, entrepreneurship, Ethereum, and the Fermi Paradox.</p>
+Some of the topics I've written about: technology, entrepreneurship, Ethereum, open-source software, and the Fermi Paradox.</p>
 </div>

 <h2>my latest post</h2>